 - They can only be bought and redeemed in the U.S., UK, Canada, Australia, France, and Germany.

 - The person who redeems the subscription card must not already have a Disney+ account or have ever signed up for the 7-day trial.
 They'll need to use a different email address and make a new account to redeem it if they have one.

 - This is only redeemable for a standalone Disney+ account, not the Disney+ bundle.
 If you switch to the bundle, you lose whatever time was left on your gift subscription and immediately switch to monthly billing.

 This means that you can't give someone currently loving their subscription a free year to redeem on their account right now, but we hope Disney expands it to function as normal account credits in the future the way that you can give gift cards for Netflix and Spotify.
 We're not there right now, though.

-How does Disney Plus stack up to the competition?
+How does Disney+ stack up to the competition?

-Disney+ has already proved to be a worthy contender when compared to seasoned services like Netflix and Amazon.
+Disney+ has already proved to be a worthy contender to seasoned services like Netflix and Amazon.
 The content available for Disney+ is quite impressive.
-The pricing is even more so, with the Disney+ bundle still costing less than a Netflix Premium subscription, which has made it quite easy for many to swap over to Disney's offerings.
+The pricing is even more so, with the Disney+ Bundle still costing less than a Netflix Premium subscription, which has made it quite easy for many to swap over to Disney's offerings.

 When comparing HBO Max to Disney+, however, things may get a little more complicated.
 The ad-free HBO Max plan costs $14.99/month, one dollar more than the Disney+ Bundle, but it also comes with thousands of titles that are likely to entice even the most passionate Disney fans.
 Instead of the Marvel Cinematic Universe, you'll get titles like The Batman and Justice League, not to mention Studio Ghibli films and popular series like Friends, Gossip Girl, and Game of Thrones.
 That being said, for kid-friendly content, Disney+ remains a clear winner.